 She wonders if it’s because Axl and Sue have nothing in common.
 This is reflected upon by a scene in which Sue describes how she’s going to try out for wrestlerettes, while Axl, in the background, mimics killing himself in at least five different ways.

 I think, depending upon what kind of relationship you want to have with your spouse, it varies how important having things in common is.
-I think I could share a functional and rewarding relationship with a man and spend only a moderate amount of time with him.
+I think I could share a functional and rewarding relationship with a man and spend only a moderate amount of time with him (because I like being alone a lot).
 But for most people, having stuff in common is really important because that’s what you’re going to do together.
 It’s going to decide how much time you spend together, and how much you’re going to enjoy that time.

 But here’s the thing about Axl and Sue: